fbpx

 How to fertilize hostas

 The easiest way to fertilize hostas is to sprinkle a slow-release granular fertilizer on the soil surface in the springtime.
-The nutrients will seep down towards the roots each time the plant is watered.
-You can also feed hostas with a concentrated liquid fertilizer that is diluted either in a watering can or with a hose nozzle attachment.
-Hosta aficionados may also want to use a foliar fertilizer spray on the leaves in spring and summer.
-Lastly, applying an organic mulch to the surface of the soil is also a great way to feed these wonderful ornamental plants.
+The nutrients will seep down towards the roots whenever the plant is watered.
+Applying an organic mulch to the surface of the soil is also a great way to feed these wonderful ornamentals.

 Here are the basic instructions for some popular fertilizers for hostas:

-1. Jobe’s Organics Purpose Granular Fertilizer 4-4-4
+1. Jobe’s Organics Purpose Granular Fertilizer

 Jobe’s Organics Purpose Granular Fertilizer is a balanced all-purpose organic fertilizer that’s easy to use.
 This product comes in big 16-pound bags and is measured by the cup.
 There are about 3 cups in a pound, so a big bag contains about 48 cups.

-Use a 1 ½ cup of fertilizer for each square foot of spread.
+Use 1 ½ cups of fertilizer for each square foot of spread.
 Most hostas are over a foot wide, but there are a few mini hosta varieties that will need less than this amount.
 If your hosta is over 3 feet wide, just use 2 cups of Jobe’s Organics fertilizer.

 Granular fertilizer is usually applied onto the “drip line” around the hosta.
 The roots are generally a bit wider than the foliage, so the fertilizer can be applied in a wide ring around the base of the plant, extending slightly past the leaves.
-Don’t apply fertilizer right at the base of the plant as this can burn the stems.
+Don’t apply fertilizer right at the base of the plant, as this can burn the stems.

-3. Espoma Holly-Tone 4-3-4
+2. Espoma Holly-Tone

-Espoma Holly-Tone Organic Fertilizer is another all-purpose fertilizer commonly used for hostas.
+Espoma Holly-Tone Organic Fertilizer is another all-purpose fertilizer commonly used for growing healthy hostas.
 This fertilizer is also granular, but it’s a bit finer than Jobe’s.
 Espoma Holly-Tone comes in various sizes, including 4, 8, 18, 36, and 50-pound bags.
 There are about 3 cups of fertilizer per pound.

 For small and medium-sized hostas, use 1 cup of Holly-Tone per foot diameter of the leaves of the hosta plant.
 For hostas that are three feet across or wider, use 2 cups of Holly-Tone per foot of diameter.
 This means a giant hosta that’s 5 feet across can be fed with up to 10 cups of Holly-Tone in the spring!
 That said, it’s always better to underapply fertilizer than to overapply it.